-CEDAR RAPIDS, Iowa -- September 20, 1999 is the deadline for applying for Disaster Unemployment Assistance (DUA) for people who are out of work due to storms and flooding that struck the state in July and early August, state and federal officials have announced.
-This deadline affects residents of Harrison and Mills counties only.
+Davenport, IA -- June 22, 2001 is the deadline for applying for Disaster Unemployment Assistance (DUA) for people who are out of work due to severe storms, tornadoes and flooding that struck the state April 8.
+This deadline affects residents of Henry and Sac counties only.

 Individuals must apply during the open application period, even if they do not expect to receive benefits immediately.